 70% of companies that suffer a major IT disaster, without a valid recovery plan in place, fail within the next year.
 Of those that do survive, only 10% make a full recovery.
 But a disaster is not only a ‘smoking crater’ scenario, and can be the result of several different problems, including software or hardware failure, loss of power, human error, and natural disasters.

-Leveraging emerging technologies will enable you to do more with less - significantly reducing cost and dramatically increasing functionality.
+Leveraging emerging technologies and public cloud providers will enable you to do more with less - significantly reducing cost and dramatically increasing functionality.
 From enabling the use of as-a-service offerings or public clouds to host entire DR environments, to restoring large multi-TB databases in minutes, we’ll deliver solutions to:

 - Enable self-service protection

 - Deliver Active / Active Metro Cluster storage and compute solutions

 - Fully automate DR testing with non-disruptive failover